-Countless others do so to preserve their loved one’s eligibility for government benefits such as Medicaid.
+Countless others do so to preserve their loved one’s eligibility for government benefits.
 Owners must appoint a trustee to manage their trust.
 The person whom you once thought was ideal for that role may turn out not to be.
 You’ll want to understand what rights you have to remove them from that role should you no longer find them ideal for it.

 Where to look for guidance on how to remove a trustee

 A trust owner must draft administration documents when first setting up a trust.
 Those instructions contain valuable information regarding the timing of distributions.
 They also outline the requirements that the trust owner or other interested parties must meet before attempting to deprive a trustee of their role.

 Probate judges may decide on a trustee’s removal

 There are some instances in which owners neglect to include a removal clause in the trust’s administration documents.
 Co-trustees, beneficiaries, owners or settlers all have a right to file a case in probate court requesting for a judge to remove a trustee in those instances.